 AGENCY: National Park Service, Interior.
 ACTION: Notice.

-SUMMARY: In accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), the Sonoma State University has completed an inventory of human remains and associated funerary objects and has determined that there is a cultural affiliation between the human remains and associated funerary objects and Indian Tribes or Native Hawaiian organizations in this notice.
+SUMMARY: In accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), the Peabody Museum of Archaeology and Ethnology, Harvard University (PMAE) has completed an inventory of human remains and has determined that there is a cultural affiliation between the human remains and Indian Tribes or Native Hawaiian organizations in this notice.
+The human remains were collected at the Fort Totten Indian School, Benson, ND and Chemawa (Salem) Indian School, Marion County, OR.

-DATES: Repatriation of the human remains and associated funerary objects in this notice may occur on or after December 19, 2024.
+DATES: Repatriation of the human remains in this notice may occur on or after December 20, 2024.